Tracheal surgery volume

 - Patients receive comprehensive care from a dedicated tracheal services team, including specialists in pediatric cardiothoracic surgery, pulmonology and radiology.
 This multidisciplinary team meets regularly to develop individual plans of care for each patient.

 - Approximately 40 percent of patients with a tracheal disorder also have a congenital heart defect.
-Patients benefit from skilled Herma Heart Center specialists, know nationwide for their expertise in cardiothoracic surgery.
+Our Herma Heart Center specialists are known nationwide for their expertise in cardiology and cardiothoracic surgery.

 - Following surgery, patients receive care in our Airway, Digestive and Voice Center where tests such as bronchoscopies and bronchograms provide detailed airway images.
 These images allow specialists to monitor progress and quickly diagnose and treat any potential problems.

-- To improve patients' quality of life, a Developmental Follow-up Program also is available.
-A team of specialists, including doctors, nurses and occupational, physical and speech therapists specialize in assessing a child's growth and progress.
+- Our Developmental Follow-up Program helps improve our patients' quality of life.
+A team of specialists, including a developmental pediatrician, nurses and occupational, physical and speech therapists specialize in assessing and monitoring your child's growth and progress.

-- Children recover in our cardiac intensive care unit where they receive the highest level of care possible by pediatric-trained nurses and doctors.
+- Children recover in our cardiac intensive care unit where they receive the highest level of care.

 - Our specialists have been trained by experts from England and continue a relationship with the Great Ormond Street Hospital, currently the largest center in the world for tracheal surgeries.